-The facility will offer larger gate areas and more seating, as well as 30 percent more concessions space than its existing facilities.
-A new Delta Sky Club will feature a Sky Deck with airfield views, locally inspired food options, artwork from emerging New York artists, and other unique amenities.
+Terminal C’s new concourses offer larger gate areas and more seating, as well as 30 percent more concessions space than what passengers found at the terminals it replaced.
+A new Delta Sky Club – Delta’s largest — will feature a Sky Deck with airfield views, locally inspired food options, artwork from emerging New York artists, and other unique amenities.

-The terminal will include improved roadways and drop-off/pick-up areas, as well as a curbside check-in bypass leading directly to the security checkpoint.
+The terminal includes improved roadways and drop-off/pick-up areas, as well as a curbside check-in bypass leading directly to the security checkpoint.
 The overall terminal design integrates sustainable technologies and improvements in energy efficiency.

 The New LaGuardia Airport